-Credit reports & Credit scores
+Credit reports and Credit scores

 Credit reports and scores are a part of life – in fact we all accumulate one eventually, even if we don’t understand how it all works!
 To offer clarity, we asked Mike Laing, Chief executive of the Australian Retail Credit Association to answer general questions when it comes to credit scoring.